 In today's digital world employers are increasingly using Skype and other electronic media to interview and interact with candidates from across the country and around the globe.
 Virtual interviews are often seen as a more effective way to establish rapport and assess a candidate’s fit with an organization than phone or email interviews.

-Our team has conducted hundreds of virtual interviews and have compiled a list of tips to help candidates maximize the effectiveness:
+Our team has conducted hundreds of virtual interviews and have compiled a list of tips to help candidates improve their virtual interview skills: